YangLongWang/Weather-Dashboard/README.md

 - search a city to check current weather
 - show 5 more days weather forecast
 - click a city in search history, then show that weather condition
+- Can display the weather conditions at the current location

 ### Screenshot